AdamPayne238/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+I would use class components over functional components if i wanted to create a container components because they require use of state and life cycle methods.

 - [ ] Name three lifecycle methods and their purposes.

+Component did mount allows us to use effects and grab data.
+Render allows us to render data directly to the DOM.
+Constructors are the basic set up for class components and have to be called before they are mounted.

 - [ ] What is the purpose of a custom hook?

+	Custom hooks allow us to pass logic from states between functions without using props.
+Also it basically allows us to do anything we want since we can write our own hooks now.

 - [ ] Why is it important to test our apps?

+	it is important to test our apps to make sure that all of the functions 		are working correctly and so that our user don’t experience problems.

 ## Project Set Up